-Varun Kshirsagar is the Technical Director for the Poverty Probability Index (PPI®), a household-level poverty measurement tool.
-He is leading the PPI scorecard development at IPA, which includes designing a methodology that is based on established statistical learning techniques, while maintaining the simplicity of the PPI from a user perspective.
-Most recently, Varun worked as a consultant to USAID on several projects related to the analysis of local food prices.
-In partnership with experts from the World Bank, USAID and NASA, he developed approaches to better understand, and quantify, the influence of local factors on food markets in developing countries.
-Previously, he worked as a consultant to the World Bank for whom he employed a broad set of quantitative tools to inform policy advice and operational lending in the agriculture and rural development sector, with a regional focus on Sub Saharan Africa.
-He has a BA in economics from Mumbai University and a PhD in economics from North Carolina State University.
+Varun Kshirsagar leads IPA’s research and development on poverty and resilience measurement tools used by practitioners and policymakers.
+He designed, using machine learning principles, the Poverty Probability Index (PPI®) methodology used by IPA and has led its implementation since December 2016.
+Previously, Varun worked as a consultant to USAID on several projects related to the analysis of local food prices.
+In partnership with experts from the World Bank, USAID and NASA, he developed approaches to understand and quantify the influence of local factors on food markets in developing countries.
+Before that, he worked as a consultant to the World Bank for whom he employed a broad set of quantitative tools to inform policy advice and operational lending in the agriculture and rural development sector, with a regional focus on sub-Saharan Africa.
+He has a BA in Economics from Mumbai University and a PhD in Economics from North Carolina State University.

 Technical Director, Poverty Measurement